 When poultry eat and drink, the food and water go from the beak into the esophagus, which carries it down to the crop.
 Food begins to soften in the crop before it travels to the proventriculus, an organ that uses enzymes to break down food before it enters the gizzard.
 The gizzard is a more muscular organ that uses small stones to grind food into a paste that can be more readily processed in the intestine.
 A chicken's intestine has two small, pouch-like places called ceca.

 Bacteria in these pouches help digest particularly woody, fibrous or tough bits of food that the chicken ingests.
 The food takes its time in this section of the bird so the bird can extract as much of the nutrients as possible.
 At this point, the bird should have absorbed all the good it will from the feed.
-It’s time to get rid of what they don’t need.
+It’s time to get rid of what it doesn’t need.

 The waste travels to the cloaca, which is Latin for common sewer.
 This is fitting because in birds, all forms of waste are expelled at once in one dropping.
 This is what you see all over the floor of your house, and it can be the key to knowing the true health of your birds and efficiency of your nutrition.

-The first is feces.
+The first part is feces.
 This is the main part of the stool.
 It is the only real solid part.
 If healthy, the feces should be dark brown to tan and tubular in shape.
-It may be straight, coiled, or even broken up into smaller yet still tubular pieces.
+It may be straight, coiled or even broken up into smaller yet still tubular pieces.
 This is a good indicator of a “tight gut.”

 With urates, because the urates or “white caps” are a by-product of the bird converting food to energy, the amount of white caps seen is used as an indicator of how the birds are converting feed.
 As we all know, feed conversion directly affects your profitability in a flock.
-If you’re seeing less than 1/3 of the stool covered in white caps, chances are, your birds may not be efficiently metabolizing protein.
+If you’re seeing less than a third of the stool covered in white caps, chances are, your birds may not be efficiently metabolizing protein.

 Lastly, for the non-crystalline urine, if your birds have loose, wet droppings, this can be a sign that your birds don't have everything they need to actually absorb the nutrients from the feed.
 If there is a lot of excess urine, it could also be a sign of a bacterial infection.